kleinbottle/swanlotus/content/blogs/the-wonder-that-is-pi/the-wonder-that-is-pi.md

 ## Archimedes of Syracuse

 [Archimedes of Syracuse](https://en.wikipedia.org/wiki/Archimedes) (Ἀρχιμήδης, 287--212 BCE) was a [polymath](https://www.vocabulary.com/dictionary/polymath#:~:text=Definitions%20of%20polymath,of%20great%20and%20varied%20learning) and genius of the ancient world.
 He was one of the greatest mathematicians the world has ever known.
 By today's standards, he would be called a mathematician, physicist, engineer, and astronomer, [all rolled into one](https://www.ldoceonline.com/dictionary/all-rolled-into-one).
-He is perhaps most famous for running out of his bathtub naked exclaiming ["Eureka"](https://www.dictionary.com/browse/eureka) (Greek for "I have found it") oblivious of those around him.
+He is perhaps most famous for running out of his bathtub naked exclaiming ["Eureka"](https://www.dictionary.com/browse/eureka)---Greek for "I have found it"---oblivious of those around him.
 The principle that he had then discovered---that the upthrust on a body submerged in a fluid is equal to the weight of fluid displaced---is known as [Archimedes' Principle](https://www.britannica.com/science/Archimedes-principle).

 ![Archimedes of Syracuse.]({attach}images/Domenico-Fetti_Archimedes_1620.jpg){#fig:archimedes width=70% .modal-target}

 Among the many accomplishments of Archimedes is his method for estimating $\pi$, which was the best approximation for almost 1900 years.
-What is even more remarkable is that Archimedes made his discovery without the benefit of either trigonometry or decimal (positional) notation.
+What is even more remarkable is that Archimedes made his discovery without the benefit of either trigonometry, decimal (positional) notation, or calculators.
+He extracted square roots laboriously by hand.
 His method is also an excellent geometrical illustration of the idea of a limit, with which he was doubtless familiar.
 It is known that Archimedes was familiar with what we now know as integral calculus, and it is possible that he may have anticipated differential calculus as well.

-### The algorithm as a foundation
+### The algorithm as the foundation

 The method that Archimedes used is instructive because it is a synthesis of several principles by which the greatest human minds have furthered scientific progress over time.
 The abstract principles that Archimedes used were these: